TeomanDeniz/COBOL_Examples/README.md

-# COBOL_Examples
+# COBOL Examples

-Some cobol examples for experience the language
+Some cobol examples for experience the language.